 If things aren’t sorted and you still want to make a complaint, the details of how you can do that are below.

 Use our Store Locator to find details of the store where you placed your order.

-A complaint can be made via numerous channels, however the first point of contact for all customers will be the store manager, who will resolve the customer’s complaint.
-If the customer feels they are still not happy with the resolution suggested by the store manager the following options are available:
+There are lots of ways to make a complaint, but the first point of contact for all customers will be the store manager, who will do their best to resolve your complaint.
+If you still don’t feel things are right or aren’t happy with the resolution suggested by the store manager, you have the following options:

 You can call us on: